On Spaces Associated with Invariant Divisors on Galois Covers of Riemann Surfaces and Their Applications: Introduction

 \section{Introduction}

-This paper grew out of an attempt to generalize the Thomae formulae to general Abelian covers of the Riemann Sphere $\mathbb{P}^{1}(\mathbb{C})$.
-For fully ramified cyclic covers such formulas were obtained in \cite{[K1]} using the Szeg\"{o} kernel function, and in \cite{[FZ]} and \cite{[Z]} using more elementary methods.
-These formulas are relations between theta constants on an appropriate cover of $\mathbb{P}^{1}(\mathbb{C})$ and algebraic parameters defining the cover (i.e., the branching values).
-Recently \cite{[K2]} managed to extend the Szeg\"{o} kernel construction to non-cyclic 2-covers of $\mathbb{P}^{1}(\mathbb{C})$.
+This paper grew out of an attempt to generalize Thomae's formula to general Abelian covers of the Riemann sphere $\mathbb{P}^{1}(\mathbb{C})$.
+Such formulae were obtained for fully ramified cyclic covers using the Szeg\H{o} kernel function in \cite{[K1]}, and in \cite{[FZ]} and \cite{[Z]} using more elementary methods.
+These formulae are relations between theta constants on an appropriate cover of $\mathbb{P}^{1}(\mathbb{C})$ and algebraic parameters defining the cover (i.e., the branching values).
+Recently \cite{[K2]} managed to extend the Szeg\H{o} kernel construction to non-cyclic 2-covers of $\mathbb{P}^{1}(\mathbb{C})$.

-Given an Abelian cover $z:X\to\mathbb{P}^{1}(\mathbb{C})$, the first stage in stating Thomae formulae is finding the non-special $G$-invariant divisors of degree $g$ on $X$.
+Given an Abelian cover $f:X\to\mathbb{P}^{1}(\mathbb{C})$, the first stage in stating Thomae formulae is finding the non-special $G$-invariant divisors of degree $g_{X}$ on $X$.
 We achieve this goal fully in this paper, using the methods from \cite{[FZ]} and \cite{[Z]}.
-On the other hand, \cite{[K1]} and \cite{[K2]} use non-integral $G$-invariant divisors of degree $g-1$ with a similar non-specialty criterion (these divisors appear implicitly in \cite{[FZ]} and \cite{[Z]} as well).
-Using the same methods we determine all the divisors of this sort on general Abelian covers of $\mathbb{P}^{1}(\mathbb{C})$ as well.
-We hope to do develop a more general Thomae formulae for such divisors in a subsequent paper.
+On the other hand, \cite{[K1]} and \cite{[K2]} use non-integral $G$-invariant divisors of degree $g_{X}-1$ with a similar non-specialty criterion (these divisors appear implicitly in \cite{[FZ]} and \cite{[Z]} as well).
+Using the same methods, we determine all the divisors of this sort on general Abelian covers of $\mathbb{P}^{1}(\mathbb{C})$ as well.
+In the sequel \cite{[KZ]} to the current paper we could show how to apply the Szeg\H{o} kernel techniques, combined with these results about non-special divisors, for indeed stating and proving Thomae formulae for any Abelian cover of $\mathbb{P}^{1}(\mathbb{C})$.